Mountain Lion Hunting Ban Fails in Colorado

 Despite all this support, victory was far from certain.
 Supporters of the ban outspent the opposition (spending totaled over $3 million), and well-known figures like Robert Redford, Jane Goodall, and Carole Baskin also voiced their support.
 Early survey results indicated that the general public in Colorado was split over the issue of mountain lion hunting, with about 41% approving while 40% disapproved.
 Nearly 20% of Coloradans said they had no opinion.

-The opposition to Proposition 127 secured enough of those undecided voters to secure the victory, and mountain lion hunting will continue to be legal in the Centennial State.
+The opposition to Proposition 127 secured enough of those undecided voters to earn the victory, and, for now at least, mountain lion hunting will continue to be legal in the Centennial State.

 "Hunters should be celebrating this victory but we can't rest on our laurels.
 This fight isn't over.
 Anti-hunting measures like Prop 127 will continue to be a threat in the future.
 Stay frosty!"
 Henderson said.